About

 How to make Paneer or Cottage Cheese at home

-As I mentioned earlier, we do not get good Paneer or cottage cheese at the grocery store and I have been making Paneer at home since as long as I can remember.
-In fact, I grew up watching my mom making it.
-Only when I need it in bulk, I buy Paneer from outside.
+As I mentioned earlier, we do not get good Paneer or cottage cheese at the grocery store and I have been making Paneer at home for as long as I can remember.
+I grew up watching my mom making it.
+Only when I need it in bulk, do I buy Paneer from outside.
 So this is How to make Paneer or Cottage Cheese at home.

 Homemade Paneer is better as it is fresh and without any citric acid or any other preservative.
-Fresh Paneer can be eaten raw and if you have a sweet tooth then dust some sugar on it and eat it. ( my late sister-in-law would crave for it when she was pregnant)
+You can eat Fresh Paneer raw.
+But if you have a sweet tooth, then dust some sugar on it and eat it. (my late sister-in-law would crave it when she was pregnant)

-Making Paneer or Indian cottage cheese at home is quite simple and easy.
-It is not a fermented or cured like other cheese.
-It is made by curdling milk and then draining off the whey using a muslin cloth.
-The cheese is then pressed and used as desired.
+Making Paneer or Indian cottage cheese at home is simple and easy.
+We do not ferment or cure paneer like other cheese.
+Make it by curdling milk and then draining off the whey using a muslin cloth.
+We then press the cheese and use it as desired.
 Getting perfect soft Paneer each time involves no rocket science except a couple of things to remember.

 To get soft Paneer, I suggest the use of fresh whole milk or full-fat milk.
-Yoghurt, lemon juice or vinegar can be used to curdle the milk.
+You can use yoghurt, lemon juice or vinegar to curdle the milk.

 Paneer is a fresh cottage cheese common in North Indian cuisine.
-It is of Indian origin and was mentioned even in the Vedas.
-Another good thing about this Paneer or cottage cheese is that it is unsalted.
+It’s of Indian origin and there is mention even in the Vedas.
+Another thing about this Paneer or cottage cheese is that it’s unsalted.

 How to make Paneer or Cottage Cheese at home